-There’s not many things I love more than a good roadtrip because of all the freedom and unpredicted chaos that comes with it.
-It always makes for an interesting adventure.
+There are not many things I love more than a good road trip because of all the freedom and unpredicted chaos that comes with it.
+Road trips always make for an interesting adventure.

-Let’s just say if you decide to gypsy camp in the bushes of the national park – there is a chance you’ll come across some wild boars).
+Let’s just say if you decide to freedom camp in the bushes of the national park, there is a chance you’ll come across some wild boars.
 I speak from experience.

 First things first, unless you have a friends you can borrow, you’ll need to…

 We hired a camper from the absolute legends at Ratpack Travel and got ourselves a 3 birth adventure mobile from Travellers Autobarn.

 It was pretty basic in design and had clocked nearly 600,000 miles but it got us safely from A to B and came equipped with a bed come dining table, a fridge, a microwave, a double hob and extra storage.

 Of course you don’t have to go with a camper.
 You can also rent a car and stay in hotels or hostels along the way.

 It totally depends what adventure level you’re ready for and whether you’re ready to embrace all that van life has to offer.

 How much can you expect to pay for a camper van?

 For our 3 birth van for we paid the basic rate of $89 per day.